SeryioGonzalez/Azure_IoT_Lab/notification/README.md

 ![Create Resource](../images/logic-apps-01.png)

 ## Create a workflow within the Logic App
-Once the Logic App instance has been created, you need to sign in to Azure Event Grid and complete the form as shown in the following image, adding **Twitter** as the next steps
+Once the Logic App instance has been created, you need to sign in to Azure Event Grid and complete the form as shown in the following image, adding **Twitter** as the next step, by pressing the **Continue** button

 ![Create Resource](../images/logic-apps-02.png)